Foolproof Bearnaise Sauce

 Béarnaise sauce is a creamy, emulsified classic French sauce made from egg yolks, clarified butter, white wine vinegar, shallots, tarragon and often chervil, and black pepper.
 It has a rich and tangy flavor and is commonly paired with grilled or roasted meats, such as steak.

+Béarnaise sauce, often misspelled bernaise sauce, originated in France.
+It is a derivative of Hollandaise sauce and is an opaque light yellow color with a very smooth and creamy texture.
+In France Béarnaise is a traditional steak sauce.
 Chef Jules Collinet is credited with having created it for the 1836 opening of the restaurant Le Pavillion Henri IV, located just outside of Paris.
 The sauce was created in honor of the southwest region of Béarn where Henry IV was from.

-How to Serve Bearnaise Sauce
+Bearnaise Sauce Ingredients

 Bearnaise Sauce Recipe